on taking pictures

 This press operates on the following definition of photography:

-︎an encounter in which multiple protagonists are involved in negotiating acts of making-visible;1
+︎an encounter in which multiple protagonists are involved in negotiating acts of making-visible;1

-︎this encounter may occur at the site of a camera, at the viewing of a photograph, or at any scene within the photograph’s circulation;
+︎this encounter may occur at the site of a camera, at the viewing of a photograph, or at any scene within the photograph’s circulation;

-︎in this way, photography is a practice through which we inscribe how we share (and do not share) our world that cannot be reduced to the evidentiary, but is sometimes required of it.
+︎in this way, photography is a practice through which we inscribe how we share (and do not share) our world that cannot be reduced to the evidentiary, but is sometimes required of it.

 camera

-︎“to take” = “someone else can’t take”
+︎“to take” = “someone else can’t take”

-︎contexts that assume unlimited visual access and maintain imperialist knowledge formations.2
+︎contexts that assume unlimited visual access and maintain imperialist knowledge formations.2

-︎“to take” = “to assume entitlement to take”
+︎“to take” = “to assume entitlement to take”

-︎exchanges that, unwillingly, extract value from those photographed while simultaneously facilitating the social production of racial inequities.
+︎exchanges that, unwillingly, extract value from those photographed while simultaneously facilitating the social production of racial inequities.
 In other words, exchanges that maintain racial capitalism.3

-︎“to take” = “to turn whom or what is seen into visual wealth and seize it for the taker”
+︎“to take” = “to turn whom or what is seen into visual wealth and seize it for the taker”

-paper cameras press operates with an understanding that photography’s implication in extractive capture irrevocably facilitates/d ongoing organized violence; paper cameras press practices exiting from extractive capture, while it carries forward practices rooted in loving observation and aspiring towards self-determined documentation
+paper cameras press operates with an understanding that photography’s implication in extractive capture irrevocably facilitates/d ongoing organized violence; paper cameras press practices exiting from extractive capture, while it carries forward practices rooted in loving observation and aspiring towards self-determined documentation.

 loving observation

-︎sites of desired witnessing, consensual play, or shared watching motivated by an attempt, with no entitlement, to understand each other or the situation photographed.4
+When the ‘taking’ in “taking pictures” transforms photographic encounters into:︎sites of desired witnessing, consensual play, or shared watching motivated by an attempt, with no entitlement, to understand each other or the situation photographed.4

-︎“to take” = “to take with”
+︎“to take” = “to take with”

-︎exchanges built on requests by the photographed person and sustained by acts of sharing that benefit all participants.5
+︎exchanges built on requests by the photographed person and sustained by acts of sharing that benefit all participants.5

-︎“to take” = “to take for”
+︎“to take” = “to take for”

 In practice, loving observation may look like two friends working up to the trust required to take a portrait for, and not of, each other—finding and missing each other along the way.
 It may also look like the conversations forged when a group is huddled around a camera deciding how to photograph a tree to learn from its roots.
 It may look like the piles of photos communities make for themselves, by themselves, compiled in artist books, zines, performances, or dances.
 An abundance of gestures constitute possibilities for loving observation.